cysouw/diathesis/text/c02_case.md

 **Attested Verbs**

-- *biegen/beugen, fallen/fällen, liegen/legen, saugen/säugen, schwimmen/schwemmen, sinken/senken, sitzen/setzen, springen/sprengen*
+- *biegen/beugen, fallen/fällen, saugen/säugen, sinken/senken, springen/sprengen*

+**Examples**

+- Das Schiff sinkt.
+Ich senke die Fahne.
+- Der Hund springt.
+Ich sprenge das Gebäude.
+- Das Kind saugt.
+Die Mutter säugt das Kind.

-### [ –N | NA ] Umlaut adjectival causative {#sec:case-umlaut-adjectival-causative}
+### [ –N | NA ] *Umlaut* Adjectival causative {#sec:case-umlaut-adjectival-causative}

 The process to make a causative with the suffix *-jan* also applied to adjectival predicates.
 There are still a few remnants of such pairs found in contemporary German, in which the old suffix is retained as an umlaut [@next].
 More cases are available with preverbs, see [@sec:preverb-adjectival-causative].